 Another possible culprit is an underactive thyroid, This is a common problem that is renowned for reducing sex drive (as well as causing depression).

 Your first port of call should be your doctor.
 While some people find it embarrassing to tell their doctor they can’t enjoy sex anymore, it is a doctor’s job to address this issue just like any other.
-Sam Evans of Jo Divine explains why in this guest post.

 Alongside your doctor’s help, it IS possible to reclaim your enjoyment of sex when dealing with mental health issues.
 Check out JoEllen Notte’s many resources on sex and depression or read our guest post from Andrea Hubert about how she reclaimed her orgasm while on SSRIs.

 The aforementioned study in Menopause journal included over 24,000 women and was intended to investigate sexual satisfaction after menopause.
 But one of the most interesting findings was just how much respondents’ enjoyment of sex was affected by their partners’ state of libido and health.
 (This study seemed to feature only heterosexuals so we can’t say whether queer couples are affected in the same way).
 Sexual dysfunction can affect penis-owners at any age, as can conditions like depression or diabetes that affect libido.
-Men are often unwilling to talk about it because of stigma.

 PULSE DUO is a premium product for couples that doesn’t require an erection or penetrative sex for use.
 It can bring both partners to intense, face-to-face orgasms.
 It’s useful not only for penis owners with erection difficulties but vulva-owners who find sex painful (see below).
 Introducing PULSE DUO for foreplay enhances pleasure and increases intimacy for both of you and may also boost erection.